tytydraco/yessleep/out/Doomed_to_Forever_Say_Banana_More_like_whateva.md

 *Screeeeech!* My car pulled into the church’s parking lot.
 Practically running into the door, I swung it open and dashed to the nearest priest.
 Tears in my eyes, I pulled out my phone to discover… The video was normal.
 It was just a funny banana short.
 There was no blood.
 Brad looked the same as ever.
 A video uploaded posthumously.
 I looked at the comments, and it was the usual “OMG!” and “LMAO”.
 It had a hundred thousand views already, and hundreds of normal comments.
 The priest shrugged, and I embarrassedly walked back to my car.

 I drove home.
 Had I imagined everything?
 I could only wonder, as the cacophony of the video went on and on.
+But then, I noticed it.
+I swear I could see the beginning of a bruise forming on his arm.

 BANANA?
 MORE LIKE WHATEVA!